kint-php/kint/writing-plugins.md

 d(1234);
 </pre>

-Here we can see the 3 required methods of a Kint_Parser_Plugin.
+Here we can see 3 required methods of a `Kint\Parser\PluginInterface`.

 * `getTypes()` returns the types of data this plugin can operate on.
 These are types as returned by `gettype()`.
 Since we're taking IDs they will probably be either strings or integers, so we return an array with both types.
 * `getTriggers()` returns a bitmask of the events that will trigger this plugin.
 These are all constants of the parser class.